European People's Party Group: 9th European Parliament (2019)

+10th European Parliament (2024)

+On June 18, 6 new parties joined the group, including the Hungarian Respect and Freedom Party (TISZA) and their 7 MEPs, the Dutch Farmer–Citizen Movement (BBB) and Czech Mayors and Independents (STAN), each with 2 MEPs, as well as the Danish Liberal Alliance, Dutch New Social Contract (NSC), and the German Family Party, each with 1 MEP.
+Combined, the group expanded by 14 MEPs.

+Later that day, the Hungarian Christian Democratic People's Party (KDNP) announced their departure from the EPP Group, due to the admission of the Tisza Party.

+On 19 June, the group re-elected Manfred Weber as chairman of the group, and the 10 vice-chairpersons.

 Membership at formation

 The 38 members in the group on 11 September 1952 were as follows:

 Structure

 Organisation

 The EPP Group is governed by a collective (referred to as the Presidency) that allocates tasks.
 The Presidency consists of the Group Chair and a maximum of ten Vice-Chairs, including the Treasurer.
 The day-to-day running of the EPP Group is performed by its secretariat in the European Parliament, led by its Secretary-General.
 The Group runs its own think-tank, the European Ideas Network, which brings together opinion-formers from across Europe to discuss issues facing the European Union from a centre-right perspective.